-Note: The newly created section will be available for you in Family Management, whereas to access the section from other modules, you must log out and log in to APM.
-For other users who are being logged in to APM, the created section will be available only when they log in to the application again.
+Note: The newly created section will be available for you in Family Management, whereas to access the section from other modules, you must log out and log in to GE Digital APM.
+For other users who are being logged in to GE Digital APM, the created section will be available only when they log in to the application again.

-Rename a Datasheet Section or a Field
+Rename a Datasheet Section, Column Caption, Field Group, or Field

 - 1. Access the Datasheet Builder page. - 2.
-Next to the Datasheet Caption label, select $\searrow$ , and then select the datasheet whose section or field you want to rename.
+Next to the Datasheet Caption label, select , and then select the datasheet whose section or field you want to rename.

-The selected datasheet appears.

-- 3. Select the section name or field name that you want to modify, and then enter the new name.

-- 4. Select Save.
+- 3. Select the section name, column caption, field group, or field name that you want to modify, and then enter the new name. - 4.
+Select Save.

-The section or field is renamed.
+The section column caption, field group, or field is renamed.